Switchable Topological Polar Textures in Freestanding Ultrathin Ferroelectric Oxides

-Among the stable low-temperature configurations, the chiral-bubble state stands out due to its intricate internal organization.
+Among the stable low-temperature configurations, the chiral bubbles state stands out due to its intricate internal organization.
 To better elucidate its spatial arrangement, we consider suitable 2D projections of the polarization field.
-When projected onto the layer mid-plane, this configuration appears as an ordered array of alternating vortices and antivortices in the in-plane polarization components (Fig.~\ref{q}).
+When projected onto the layer mid-plane, this configuration appears as an ordered array of alternating vortices and antivortices in the in-plane polarization components (Figure~\ref{q}).
 A similar vortex–antivortex ordering has been reported in twisted ferroelectric layers \cite{Sanchez_2024}, suggesting a common phenomenology emerging from modulated polarization fields.
-The corresponding topological charge density map, defined as $q(x, y) = (1/4\pi) \bf{n}\cdot(\partial_x \bf{n} \times \partial_y \bf{n})$, where $\bf{n}$ is the normalized local polarization vector \cite{Nahas_2015,Gonsalves_2024}, reveals a meron-antimeron arrangement resembling those reported in bulk configurations [Fig. \ref{q} (a)] \cite{Bastogne2024}.
-Complementarily, the chirality density map, given as $\chi=\bf{P}\cdot(\nabla\times\bf{P})$ \cite{Lukyanchuk_2025}, reveals the topological handedness inherent to the individual helical cores, as visible in Fig. \ref{q}(b).
-As discussed by Luk’yanchuk \textit{et al.} \cite{Lukyanchuk_2025} for polar skyrmions in PTO/STO heterostructures \cite{Das2019}, the Pontryagin index and the associated topological charge density characterize the topology within a given plane, but do not fully capture the intrinsically three-dimensional(3D) nature of chiral polarization textures.
-In our case, the computed topological charge represents a 2D projection of a fully 3D polarization field, whose magnitude and orientation vary across the layer thickness, as $\mathbf{P}$ is not fixed.
-Together, the topological charge and chirality maps provide a complementary description of the chiral-bubble texture, capturing both its in-plane vortex–antivortex organization and the handedness of the underlying 3D polarization field.
+The corresponding topological charge density map, defined as $q(x, y) = (1/4\pi) \bf{n}\cdot(\partial_x \bf{n} \times \partial_y \bf{n})$, where $\bf{n}$ is the normalized local polarization vector \cite{Nahas_2015,Gonsalves_2024}, reveals a meron-antimeron arrangement resembling those reported in bulk configurations (Figure~\ref{q}a) \cite{Bastogne2024}.
+Complementarily, the chirality density map, given as $\chi=\bf{P}\cdot(\nabla\times\bf{P})$ \cite{Lukyanchuk_2025}, reveals the topological handedness inherent to the individual helical cores, as visible in Figure~\ref{q}b.
+As discussed by Luk’yanchuk \textit{et al.} \cite{Lukyanchuk_2025} for polar skyrmions in PTO/STO heterostructures \cite{Das2019}, the Pontryagin index and the associated topological charge density characterize the topology within a given plane, but do not fully capture the intrinsically 3D nature of chiral polarization textures.
+In our case, the computed topological charge represents a 2D projection of a fully 3D polarization field.
+The magnitude and orientation of $\mathbf{P}$ vary across the layer thickness, as its modulus is not fixed.
+This contrasts with magnetic systems, where the spin magnitude is typically constant.
+Together, the topological charge and chirality maps provide a complementary description of the chiral bubbles texture, capturing both its in-plane vortex–antivortex organization and the handedness of the underlying 3D polarization field.